 Producing Gathering

-Hickory Community Theatre, Hickory, NC
+Hickory Community Theatre

 The Producing Gathering is NCTC’s annual networking and professional development event for professional and community theatre staff, board members, and volunteers.
 The Producing Gathering gives theatre professionals from across the state the opportunity to come together and share their experiences and celebrate their accomplishments from the previous year.
 New collaborations, friendships, and ideas are sparked each time we gather.

-The 2024 NCTC Producing Gathering is an unConference!
+The 2025 NCTC Producing Gathering is an unConference!

 What is an unConference?

-All attendees will have an opportunity to submit topic ideas in advance, and to contribute suggestions during our first morning session on July 22.
+All attendees will have an opportunity to submit topic ideas in advance, and to contribute suggestions during our first morning session on July 14.
 Then, our experts will organize proposals during a coffee and networking break, and we’ll announce our devised agenda!
 You bring your expertise, ideas, and questions.
 We provide spaces, intelligent peers from across the state, facilitators, and a great time!

 Who should attend?